 Volunteering with a disability

-The programme is only suitable for people with mild forms of disabilities which do not prevent them from doing the above mentioned duties.
+The program is only suitable for people with mild forms of disabilities which do not prevent them from doing the above-mentioned duties.

 Accommodation is provided free of charge.
 Volunteers will be housed at a camp “The National Park” within the administration building of the Park next to the natural pebbled beach.
 The camp has a sanitary block, and volunteers have a washer and free Wi-Fi at their disposal.
 Volunteers need to arrange their own tents.

 Food is provided free of charge.
-Each volunteer is ensured a 50 kuna allowance for food.
+Each volunteer has ensured a 50 kuna allowance for food.
 Additional costs have to be covered by the volunteers themselves.